Terms and Conditions

 - The same conditions for cancellations apply to an Australasian Ethics Olympiad as do other Ethics Olympiads.

-Training Camps will be provided twice a year, once for Junior and Middle School students and once for Senior School students.
+Training Camps will be provided throughout the year for Junior, Middle and Senior School students.
 The same cancellation criteria apply to training camps.

 - Videoing of the training camp is not permitted, and the provider reserves the right to exclude anyone if they are uncooperative.

-- The purpose of the training clinics is primarily to assist athletes and coaches in their preparation for an Ethics Olympiad.
-Any behaviour that undermines this will cause us to omit participants.
+- The purpose of the training clinics is primarily to assist eth-letes and coaches in their preparation for an Ethics Olympiad.
+Any behaviour that undermines this will result in rejecting participants from the session.

-- We ask that everyone leave their camera off during the training day.
+- We ask that everyone leave their camera on during the training day.